bryansteiner/gpu-passthrough-tutorial/README.md

 </features>
 ```

-Finally, if you're using QEMU 4.0 with the q35 chipset you also need to add the following code at the end of the `features` tag:
+Finally, if you're using QEMU 4.0 with the q35 chipset you also need to add the following code at the end of `<features>`:

 ```
 <features>